 The Members of the Committee of Management are shown on page 1, and brief biographies on pages 9 and 10.
-All Members of the Committee of Management will be standing for re-election at the forthcoming annual general meeting.
+All Members of the Committee of Management with the exception of Christine Scott will be standing for re-election at the forthcoming annual general meeting.